Conveyancing Solicitors in Croydon

-Schools Primaries: many rated good, with West Thornton, Chestnut Park, Park Hill Infants, Heathfield and Harris Haling Park “outstanding”.
+Schools Primaries: many rated good, with Chestnut Park, Park Hill Infants, Heathfield and Harris Haling Park “outstanding”.
 Secondaries: The Brit School, which counts Adele and Tom Holland as alumni, St Mary’s Catholic, Oasis Shirley Park, Saffron Valley Collegiate, Archbishop Tenison CE and St Giles are all “good”, with Harris Invictus, Wilson’s (boys) and Harris Purley “outstanding”.
 The new Combe Wood has not been inspected.

 Hang out at… Boxpark at least delivers the world on a plate, from Taiwan to Sri Lanka via gourmet doughnuts.
 Shoutouts for Anabella’s Kitchen, Matthews Yard and tapas at Galicia.